 - Preparation – A relationship is established with beneficiary community members and authorities.

 - Community meetings are held to discuss needs of the village and people.

-- Implementation of library - Routinely, we commute to villages each month and actively offer mentoring & community workshops, a book sharing system & a seed sharing system.
+- Implementation of library – Routinely, we commute to villages each month and actively offer mentoring & community workshops, a book sharing system & and re-greening programs.

-- Established Libraries - Community and selected leaders are left in charge of a selection of books that will be traded out for different books when the mobile library visits every 2 months.
+- Established Libraries – Community and selected leaders are left in charge of a selection of books that will be traded out for different books when the mobile library visits.

-We also want to continue to improve farming techniques so that we can substantially increase crop quality and yield, while utilizing sustainable methods for the benefit of all species.
-The mobile library project intends to also plant a lot more seeds and trees.
-We hope to grow enough to add vehicles across Madagascar and internationally.
+Additionally, we want to continue to improve farming techniques so that we can substantially increase crop quality and yield, while utilizing sustainable methods for the benefit of all species.
+We intend to also plant a lot more seeds and trees as we expand our re-greening efforts.